VincentFoulon80/php-search/README.md

 # License

 This library is under the MIT license.
-See the complete license [in the bundle](LICENSE)
+[See the complete license](LICENSE)